hayzstack/hayzstack/README.md

 c+h is welcomed and highly encouraged. im not putting it in my pony name nuh uh

-since i do infact have a life, im mostly semi-active and offtab. i dont respond to whispers often/VERY late
+since i do infact have a life, im mostly semi-active and offtab. i play on my freetime as a time waster, i dont respond to whispers often/VERY late

 im not too big on shipping, but i respect those who ship. just dont force it onto me...